Profile information Member settings

 Investors like to see that you’ve done your sums.
 Including detailed financial information proves that you have a grasp of the all-important monetary aspects of running a business.
 Unless you’re setting up a charity or social enterprise, you need to be aiming towards making a healthy profit.

-Projections you must include in your proposal are:
+Projections you must include in your proposal, as part of a detailed financial plan, include:

 • revenue and sales